finlantir/finlantir.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: obsessed with tech and stock market
+subtitle: obsessed with tech and investment
 ---

 Hello!